Rio–São Paulo high-speed rail: Other connecting lines

 On May 13, 2008, it was reported that a high-speed line between Belo Horizonte and Curitiba would be included in the National Transport Plan.
-It would link Belo Horizonte, Divinópolis, Varginha and Pocos de Caldas (all in the state of Minas Gerais); Campinas, São Paulo, Sorocaba, Itapetininga and Apiaí (all in the state of São Paulo); and Curitiba (in the state of Paraná).
+It would link Belo Horizonte, Divinópolis, Varginha and Poços de Caldas (all in the state of Minas Gerais); Campinas, São Paulo, Sorocaba, Itapetininga and Apiaí (all in the state of São Paulo); and Curitiba (in the state of Paraná).
 The line would be around 1,150 kilometres long, about twice the length of the line between Rio de Janeiro and Campinas.
 The resultant network, centred on São Paulo, would serve an area containing more than half of Brazil's economic output and population.
 The line is scheduled to be built after the completion of the line between Rio de Janeiro, São Paulo, and Campinas.